blamishaw/radar-experiment/README.md

 npm start
 ```

-For all functionality to work, you must create a `.env` file in the `src` directory with the following lines:
+For all functionality to work, you must create a `.env` file in the top-level directory with the following lines:

 ```
 REACT_APP_GOOGLE_MAPS_API_KEY=<your_google_maps_api_key>